karstenw/Cactus-opml-Outliner/README.md

 It is an outline editor based on the PythonBrowser example from PyObjC.

-Developed on OSX with Python2, pyobjc and py2app.
+Developed on OSX with Python3, pyobjc and py2app.

-It runs on 10.9 to 10.13.
-10.14 and up not tested.
+It runs on 10.13 and up. tested on 10.13 Intel and OS 15.6 ARM

-It's still in development but it gets better.
+It's still in development and stayed there for a long time.

 Use it to explore OPML, RSS, XML, PLIST, HTML and iTunes XMLfiles.
 Nodes can be opened in the webbrowser, in Quicktime Player or in Cactus depending on node type.
 See the shortcuts section at the end.